Higher-Education CollaBorations

 MY METHODOLOGY INTEGRATES

-• Place-based learning that connects students to their local environment and context.
+• Place-based learning that connects participants to their local environment and context.

-• Embodied practices that engage all ways of knowing, not just intellectual understanding.
+• Embodied practices that engage all ways of knowing, not just intellectual intelligences.

-• Contemplative methods that slow down the learning process and deepen insights.
+• Contemplative methods that slow down the learning process so that deeper insights can emerge.

 • Decolonial perspectives that honour diverse wisdom traditions alongside western approaches.

-• Relational approaches that reveal the interconnections between personal choices and global impact.
+• Relational practices that reveal the interconnections between self, materials, processes, ecosystems and impact.

 LEARNING AREAS